-- 1. Using the control system menus, change the Operating Set Point to the lowest temperature setting.
-See Operating Set Point and Differential Adjustment (page 48). - 2.
-Turn the water heater's Enable/Disable switch to the "Disabled" position.

-- 3. Close the Main Gas Shut Off Valve.
-See Figure 54 (page 39). - 4.
-Wait five (5) minutes for any residual gas to clear. - 5.
-Connect the manometer to the supply gas pressure port on the gas valve.
-See Figure 60 (page 56) and Figure 61 (page 56). - Note: The manometer tubing should be purged before taking any readings.
+- Using the control system menus, change the Operating Set Point to the lowest temperature setting.
+See Operating Set Point and Differential Adjustment (page 47). - Turn the water heater's Enable/Disable switch to the "Disable" position. - 3.
+Close the Main Gas Shut Off Valve.
+See Figure 57. - 4.
+Wait five minutes for any residual gas to clear. - Connect manometer to the supply gas pressure port on the gas valve.
+See Figure 57.

-Water heaters covered by this manual have test ports for supply and manifold gas pressure readings on the gas valve.
-Using a small flat tip pocket screw driver - open the needle valve inside the supply gas pressure test port one full turn only; turn the needle valve screw counter-clockwise to open the valve.
+On the water heaters covered by this manual there are test ports for supply and manifold gas pressure readings on the gas valve.
+Using a small flat tip pocket screw driver - open the needle valve inside the supply gas pressure test port one full turn only; turn the needle valve screw counterclockwise to open the valve.
 Slide the manometer sensing tube over the top of the test port.
-See Figure 60 (page 56) and Figure 61 (page 56).
+See Figure 57.

 - 6. Open the Main Gas Shutoff Valve. - Measure and record the supply gas pressure, this is a "static" supply gas pressure reading; while the water heater is not firing.
 Adjust supply gas pressure as necessary.
-See Initial Start Up (page 56).
+See Supply Gas Pressure Adjustment (page 57).